JonAbrams/SpaceAce/README.md

 - `state`: An immutable state, which can only be overwritten using an action.
 - `subscribe`: A method for subscribing to updates.
 - `setState`: A method for changing a space's state.
 Accepts an object or function.
-- `subSpace`: A method for spawning or attaching child spaces.
+- `subSpace`: A method for spawning child spaces.
+- `parentSpace`: A method for getting a parent space with a specified name.

 You create a new space by calling `new Space(…)` e.g.
 ```javascript